Liar0320/strapi-plugin-email-collect/README.md

    ![Email Template](docs/create-tpl.png)

 2. Send an email
-   Set the `templateReferenceId` to the corresponding template id
+   Set the `templateReferenceId` to the corresponding template id, it must be a number `
    ![Send Email](docs/send-email.png)

 ### Only collect emails without sending them

-1. Set the `templateReferenceId` to -1
+1. Set the `templateReferenceId` to String Type
    ![Collect Email](docs/collect-email.png)